namednil/tacos29/index.md

 We are excited to host the TaCoS 29 (Tagung der Computerlinguistik-Studierenden) in Saarbrücken.
 TaCoS is a conference series dating back to the 90s that is open to any student interested in the areas of computational linguistics and its neighboring applied and theoretical disciplines from psycholinguistics to computer science.
 TaCoS is a conference organized for and by students.

-If you have performed some interesting research (a thesis, Hiwi job, personal or in-class project), please consider [presenting](/call/) it.
+If you have performed some interesting research (a thesis, in context for your Hiwi job, a personal or in-class project), please consider [presenting](/call/) it.

-While TaCoS is mainly of scientific exchange, it's also a great place to get to know each other better.
+While TaCoS is mainly for scientific exchange, it's also a great place to get to know each other better.

 We hope to welcome as many of you as possible and hope you'll have a great time here in Saarbrücken.
 </div>